An easy way to prioritize your work

 More than just a professional aid

-This nifty little matrix can not only help you organize your ticketing system but also make it easier for your team to getting their personal priorities straight.
+This nifty little matrix can not only help you organize your ticket management system but also make it easier for your team to getting their personal priorities straight.
 If you have a chart that lists your priorities somewhere you can see regularly, you can keep yourself on track for where you want to be at any given time.
 You can actually make the claim “new year = new me” a reality.

 We hope that you now have an idea of where to begin when you’re sitting down to chip away at your sizeable pile of work.
 To better visualise your support workload, you can download this handy questionnaire that we put together and start slotting in the issues you’re aiming to solve.
 If it worked for a President of the United States, there has to be something there, right?
 Also tell us how you prioritize your work.
 A burning house or a kitten stuck up a tree, where do you go first?
 Be sure to leave a comment below!